 Allied Health represents a diverse interprofessional group of clinicians who work across all settings at Barwon Health, within numerous programs, services and speciality clinics.
 Some of the allied health professions include physiotherapy, occupational therapy, speech pathology, dietetics, social work, podiatry, psychology, audiology, exercise physiology and spiritual care.

-There are more than 60 allied health clinicians currently involved in research, in both primary lead and co-investigator roles.
-Some of the kinds of research projects allied health clinicians are currently involved in at Barwon Health include:
+There are more than 60 Allied Health clinicians currently involved in research, in both primary lead and co-investigator roles.
+Some of the kinds of research projects Allied Health clinicians are currently involved in at Barwon Health include:

 • Health services research (to provide insight into how health services, programs and clinicians can deliver care in the safest, most effective, efficient and consumer-centred way)